pkorus/swtk/README.md

 Negative statements            | -      |
-Frequent bigrams               | stable | frequently used pairs of words Frequent trigrams              | stable | frequently used triples of words Frequent abbreviations         | stable | frequently used abbreviations Overuse of rare words          | prototype |
+Frequent bigrams               | stable | frequently used pairs of words Frequent trigrams              | stable | frequently used triples of words Frequent acronyms              | stable | frequently used acronyms, checks if they are defined in the manuscript Overuse of rare words          | prototype |
 Verbs used as nouns            | -      |
 Sentence difficulty estimation | -      |